 No matter where you live, it is generally a good idea for access ramps to have non-skid surfaces.
 If you’re building a wheelchair ramp outdoors, it should also be constructed so water cannot accumulate on walking surfaces.
 Handrail position and height should also be taken into consideration.
 For access ramps that lead to doors (i.e. in an entryway), the way that the door swings may also need to be altered.

-Need to find a pro for your Wheelchair Ramp?Find Pros
+Ready to start your Wheelchair Ramp?Find Pros

 Maintenance for Wheelchair Ramps